tarantool/doc/doc/1.10/reference/reference_lua/http.rst

           * ``keepalive_interval`` - the interval, in seconds, that the operating system will wait between sending keepalive probes.
 See also `CURLOPT_TCP_KEEPINTVL <https://curl.haxx.se/libcurl/c/CURLOPT_TCP_KEEPINTVL.html>`_.
-            If either keepalive_idle or keepalive_interval is set, then Tarantool will also set http keepalive headers: Connection:Keep-Alive and Keep-Alive:timeout=<keepalive_idle>.
+            If both keepalive_idle and keepalive_interval are set, then Tarantool will also set HTTP keepalive headers: Connection:Keep-Alive and Keep-Alive:timeout=<keepalive_idle>.
             Otherwise Tarantool will send Connection:close
           * ``low_speed_time`` - set the "low speed time" -- the time that the